wizcamp/wizcamp-realms-demo/session-guides/SESSION-09.md

    The `if (!audioRef.current)` check is an example of **lazy initialization** — creating a resource only when it's first needed.
 Since `audioRef.current` starts as `null`, the first time `play()` runs it creates the audio element.
 Every time after that, `audioRef.current` contains the audio element, so the `if` condition is false and it skips creating a new one.

-2. **Test**: Click music toggle → Game theme plays and button shows playing state
+2. **Test**: Click music toggle and verify game theme plays with button showing playing state

 ### Audio Creation Logic